Zkvers/substrate-zk/zk-tutorials/ZKSNARKS.md

 The main reason for converting arithmetic circuits to R1CS is to simplify the proof generation process.
 In ZKSNARKs, generating a proof requires transforming the arithmetic circuit into a set of constraint systems and processing them with some specific numbers, such as random numbers.
 Directly converting the arithmetic circuit into a constraint system may result in a cumbersome proof generation process that requires significant computing resources.
 Converting arithmetic circuits to R1CS can simplify the proof generation process and make proof generation more efficient.

 ## Convert R1CS to QAP
 In ZKSNARKs, R1CS is a constraint system used to represent arithmetic circuits.
-However, directly using R1CS for proofs is not practical as it requires a lot of computing resources and memory, and also requires the prover to generate and handle a large amount of random numbers.
-Therefore, to simplify the proof process, we need to further transform R1CS into a more compact form.
+However, directly using R1CS for proofs is not practical as it requires a lot of computing resources and memory.
+R1CS is a way of describing arithmetic circuits where each gate of the circuit is described as a linear constraint.
+Although this format is intuitive, it can lead to overly complex and inefficient processing and verification.Therefore, to simplify the proof process, we need to further transform R1CS into a more compact form.
 This is where QAP (Quadratic Arithmetic Program) comes in.

 QAP is a more compact representation that converts the linear constraints in R1CS into quadratic constraints, which are more compact and easier to handle, and can be processed using efficient mathematical techniques such as polynomial evaluation.

-The conversion process from R1CS to QAP can be divided into several steps:
-- Convert each constraint in R1CS into a quadratic constraint.
-Specifically, for each constraint in R1CS, such as $Ax + By + Cz = 0$, we can convert it into a quadratic constraint, i.e., $(Ax + By + Cz)(Dx + Ey + Fz) = Q$, where $D$, $E$, $F$, and $Q$ are polynomials to be solved.

-- Merge all quadratic constraints into one polynomial.
-Add all quadratic constraints together and eliminate common variables, obtaining a polynomial in the form of $P(x,y,z) = G(x)H(y) - L(z)$, where $G$, $H$, and $L$ are polynomials to be solved.

-- Split the polynomial $P(x,y,z)$ into two polynomials $T(x,y,z)$ and $Z(x)$.
-During the splitting process, we can group each term in the polynomial $P(x,y,z)$ according to the power of variables, resulting in a combination of polynomials $T(x,y,z)$ and $Z(x)$, where $T(x,y,z)$ only contains high-degree terms of $x$, $y$, and $z$, and $Z(x)$ only contains low-degree terms of $x$.

-- Convert the polynomials $T(x,y,z)$ and $Z(x)$ into polynomials in the FFT domain.
-By using the FFT algorithm, we can convert the polynomials $T(x,y,z)$ and $Z(x)$ into polynomials in the FFT domain, which can be efficiently processed using the properties of the FFT algorithm.
+* **Mapping from R1CS to QAP**: The first step is to map each constraint of R1CS to the format of QAP.
+For each constraint of R1CS, such as A * B - C = 0, we need to construct three polynomials $A(x)$, $B(x)$, $C(x)$ such that for all i, $A(i) * B(i) - C(i) = 0$.

+* **Constructing the target polynomial**: After constructing the polynomials $A(x)$, $B(x)$, $C(x)$, we create a target polynomial $Z(x)$ whose roots include the solution to the R1CS constraint.

+* **Constructing auxiliary polynomials**: We then construct two auxiliary polynomials $L(x)$ and $R(x)$.
+Each term of these polynomials corresponds to a term on the left and right sides (i.e., $A$ and $B$) of the R1CS constraint.

+* **Verification**: Finally, we verify that these polynomials satisfy the relation $A(x) * B(x) - C(x) = H(x) * Z(x)$, where $H(x)$ is an auxiliary polynomial.
+If this relation holds, then we have proved the original R1CS constraint.

-By following these steps, we can convert R1CS to QAP and transform the polynomials $T(x,y,z)$ and $Z(x)$ into polynomials in the FFT domain, enabling efficient processing of polynomial operations using the FFT algorithm.
+By following these steps, we can convert R1CS to QAP.
 QAP is a more compact representation form that can greatly simplify the proof process and improve the efficiency and scalability of proofs.

 ## Generate proof
-In ZK SNARKS, the process of generating a proof is typically performed using the proof algorithm of a zero-knowledge proof system, which allows a prover to prove the truth of a statement or assertion to a verifier without revealing any other information about the statement or assertion.
+In ZK-SNARKS, the process of generating a proof is typically performed using the proof algorithm of a zero-knowledge proof system, which allows a prover to prove the truth of a statement or assertion to a verifier without revealing any other information about the statement or assertion.

 The process of generating a proof includes the following steps:

-- Input transformation: The statement or assertion is transformed into a set of constraints on a common reference string.
-- Proof construction: The prover constructs a proof that satisfies these constraints by selecting appropriate random values and performing calculations.
-- Proof verification: The verifier uses the common reference string, the statement or assertion, and the proof to verify the correctness of the proof.
+- **Computing witness**: For a statement that needs to be proven, the prover first needs to compute a solution that satisfies the statement.
+This solution is also known as a `witness`.

+- **Generating QAP**: The prover transforms the statement into an R1CS (Rank 1 Constraint System), and then converts the R1CS into a `QAP` (Quadratic Arithmetic Program).

+- **Generating proof**: Using the witness and QAP, the prover generates a proof by performing a series of computations.
+This `proof` contains elements such as the evaluation of polynomials and values at specific points.

 In this process, the key to generating a proof is how the prover constructs the proof.
 The prover needs to select appropriate random values and use them to calculate some values that satisfy the constraints and generate the proof.

-In ZK SNARKS, proof construction typically uses Quadratic Arithmetic Program (QAP), which transforms the statement or assertion into a set of polynomial constraints on the common reference string, which can be used to construct the proof.

-The prover uses these polynomial constraints and their random values to calculate other polynomials, and compares these calculation results with the values of some special points.
-If these comparison results satisfy certain conditions, the prover can generate a proof that satisfies the polynomial constraints.

 The process of generating a proof is a crucial step in ZKSNARKS, as it determines the security and efficiency of the proof system.